This post may contain affiliate links. For more information, please see our affiliate policy.

 Kick Off: Turkey Roll Ups

-A tray of sandwiches is always a welcome site at any Football Party.
+A tray of sandwiches is always a welcome site at any basketball or football party.
 I love these Turkey Roll Ups because they are simple to make and easy to transport, and the flavors are great!
 People might even be familiar with them because Costco sells the exact same thing.
 They make a nice hearty addition to any buffet.

 Looking for more sandwich recipes?
 Consider Ham and Cheese Sliders (these are off-the-chart incredible), Grilled Chicken Caesar Wraps, or Slow Cooker Pulled Pork.